 What is domestic violence & Teen Violence

-All Women Marching for Hope Denise"s Bio Call for Help Upcoming Events What is Domestic Violence Guest Book October 21,2017 Luncheon Uganda 2013 Past Events Photo Gallery Story Tells In the Community City 2 City Clean-Up Volunteers Stage Play Teen & Bullying/Prayer back N 2 our schools Past Events Donations New Chapter's and Past Events Pastor Jolinda Wade Key to the City Board of Directors Welcome To My Slide Show National and International Pastor Sponsors, Partners & Private Donors
+All Women Marching for Hope Denise"s Bio Call for Help Upcoming Events What is Domestic Violence Guest Book October 21,2017 Luncheon Uganda 2013 Past Events Photo Gallery Story Tells In the Community City 2 City Clean-Up Volunteers Stage Play Teen & Bullying/Prayer back N 2 our schools Past Events Donations New Chapter's and Past Events Pastor Jolinda Wade Key to the City Board of Directors Sponsors, Partners & Private Donors

 What are the signs and how do I get out !!!